AlBaker/pallet-java-example/README.md

 See in line source code comments for instuction on the various components of [Pallet](http://palletops.com/).

 This project uses [Pallet-Vmfest](https://github.com/pallet/pallet-vmfest) as the Pallet compute service, i.e. the IaaS cloud provider.
+By default, it uses the automated-admin-user.
+If you're on Mac OSX, you'll need to make sure your public key is available to the ssh agent, i.e.:

+    ssh-add -K your-private-key-file

+See the [Pallet First Steps](http://palletops.com/doc/first-steps/) for more information on the authentication configuration.

 ## Usage